belsrc/Combinify/README.md

   * Add single file to watch list
   * Move file up or down watch list (Files are processed in order)
   * Remove file from watch list
-* Combine all watched files on file save
+* Combine all watched files on css file save
-* Combine and minify all watched files on file save
+* Combine and minify all watched files on css file save
+* Save all listed css files as a project
+* Load project to populate watch list

 ### License
 Combinify is released under a BSD 3-Clause License